Who is eligible for an entitlement card?

 What if my National Entitlement Card is lost, damaged or stolen?

-Contact your Local Council Office to arrange for a replacement card.
+You can request a replacement card online or contact our Customer Services Team on 01563 554400 to arrange for a replacement card.
 You don't need to complete a new application form.

 My personal circumstances/details have changed, what do I do?